 Humane Education Teaching Compassion

 Each summer, AWS holds week-long workshops for children aged 7 to 13.
+Register today!

 The Humane Action League is an after school program for students ages 9-11 and 12-14.
+Register for the next session.

 Furry Tales Story and Adventure Hour allows preschoolers to discover the exciting world of animals!